guilhermesimoes/guilhermesimoes.github.io/_posts/2023-05-16-service-class-vs-service-module.md

   alt:    "Drawing of two objects side by side: a dumbbell and a feather.
 One is heavy, the other is light."
 ---

 This is just a quick post to get this out of my system.
-I will further explore this subject in a follow-up post.
+I explore this subject a little more in the follow-up post ["Classes Considered Harmful"].

 This is a very simple service class: